 How much data do you get with Skyroam?

-We used our little Skyroam Solis pretty extensively with the four of us, burning through at least 800 MB a day for several days in a row.
+On our last trip, we used our little Skyroam Solis Global Daypass pretty extensively with the four of us, burning through at least 800 MB a day for several days in a row.
 We didn’t notice any throttling at all, and speeds stayed consistently fast.

 Does Skyroam throttle data?

-To me, that sounds like you can be throttled if you’re on a busy network, and you’re using a whole lot of data over 500MB.
-We’ve read other reviews that mention that they started to get throttled after the 1 GB mark, so I’m guessing that they don’t have a hard limit and it depends on which carriers they’re currently operating on.
+To me, that sounds like your speed can be reduced to 2G if you’re using a whole lot of data.
+We’ve read other reviews that mention that they started to get throttled after the 1 GB mark using the Global Daypass plan, so I’m guessing that they don’t have a hard limit and it depends on which carriers they’re currently operating on.

 To avoid throttling, Skyroam suggests closing any apps that consume data in the background, like auto backups, cloud syncing, app updates, and so on.
 We keep those for when we have free WiFi and haven’t had any problems using up a ton of data.